MAKE IT POP: What does it exactly mean in design?

 What the designer should do is request inspiration that shows what the client envisions.
 The more samples there are, the better, and the designer can then try to match them to the brief.

-Soon, the puzzle pieces will fit together and everything will make sense.
-The designer will nail the intended design and finally make it pop with a few more clarifications.
+Soon, the puzzle pieces will fit together, and everything will make sense.
+The designer will nail the design and finally make it pop with a few more clarifications.

 Font

 Fonts actually add to the harmony and uniformity of a layout.
-On the other hand, studies have proved that fonts affect customers’ attitudes toward a brand’s personality.
+Studies have proved that fonts affect customers’ attitudes toward a brand’s personality.

 Size

 Size is essential in creating an appealing, and well-organized design.
-It can also be used to lead clients into the best deals, new arrivals, and promotions.
+It can also be used to lead clients to the best deals, new arrivals, and promotions.

 Texture